 Provided by Carolina Heritage Outfitters, this unique adventure attracts an array of outdoors enthusiasts, including couples, groups and families from around the nation and abroad.
-Family travelers should note that, in the interest of safety, children must be ages seven or older to stay in the tree houses, although the company is working on creating a safe tree house environment for younger children.
+Family travelers should note that, in the interest of safety, children should be ages 11 or older to stay in the tree houses, although the company is working on creating a safe tree house environment for younger children.
 The leisurely 22 mile trip is divided into about 12 miles on day one from the put-in to the tree houses and 10 miles on day two to the end of the trip at the Refuge Outpost.
 While most visitors choose to stay one night, additional overnights can be arranged.

 Three rustic and secluded tree houses, located within the private 150-acre Edisto River Refuge, sleep up to four, six or eight people and are available year round with the exception of a few days during the Christmas holiday.
 The tree houses are situated out of sight of each other around the edges of a quiet river peninsula, bordered by a creek at the neck creating almost an island.
 There is no electricity or running water.
 Outhouse facilities are located near each unit.
 Each tree house features:

 - A small kitchen area with a table and chairs, propane stove, pots and pans, plates and utensils

 - A dining deck with an outdoor gas grill

 - A screened sleeping loft with one or two futon mattresses depending on the size of the unit